 Although one historian mentioned that there were rumors Jack would be kidnapped, Jack himself appears not to have mentioned any such attempts or of seeing men with guns in his room.
 Later Jack interviewed the Cuban dictator and Jack, like many of the more liberal Americans of the time, saw Fidel as a liberator of the oppressed.
 Jack later changed his opinion of Fidel.

-But certainly Jack's most noted event was when in February 1960, he simply walked off the show shortly after hit began.
-Jack learned that a joke had been cut from a taped broadcast since he had said "W. C." (i. e., "water closet").
+But certainly Jack's most noted event was when in February 1960, he simply walked off the show shortly after broadcast time.
+The problem was Jack learned that a joke had been cut from a taped broadcast since he had said "W. C." (i. e., "water closet").
 His announcer - Hugh Downs - had to continue the show on his own and for two weeks no one at the network knew where Jack was.
-He was later tracked down to Palm springs and two of the top executives told him to take a couple more weeks off but then he had to return and fulfill his contract.
+They later tracked Jack down to Palm Springs and two of the top executives told him to take a couple more weeks off but then he had to return and fulfill his contract.
 So after a month Jack did return but left the show for good in March 1962.

 Television Talk: A History of the TV Talk Show, Bernard M. Timberg, Bob Erler, University of Texas Press, 2002.

 "The Other Fight: Ed vs. Jack", Life Magazine, pp. 33 - 35, May 24, 1961.